Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Work with living cultures of protozoa using magnifying devices;

-Recognize unicellular pathogens of human diseases;
+Recognize single-cell pathogens of human diseases;

 Understand the relationships that have developed in nature and their significance for ecological systems;

-Work with live animals and fixed preparations (collections, wet and micropreparations, stuffed animals, etc.);
+Work with live animals and fixed preparations (collections, wet and micro preparations, stuffed animals, etc.);

-Explain the relationship between the structure and functions of organs and their systems, lifestyle and habitat of animals;
+Explain the relationship between the structure and functions of organs and their systems, the lifestyle and habitat of animals;

 Understand and be able to characterize the ecological role of chordates;

-Characterize economic value vertebrates;
+Characterize economic importance vertebrates;

 Observe the behavior of animals in nature;